Stock of the Day

 Investors should be bearish about investing in The Hershey Company for these reasons:

-• Hershey's price-to-earnings (P/E) ratio of 14.49 may suggest that the stock is overvalued compared to its earnings, which could deter value investors.
+• The stock has a relatively high price-to-earnings (P/E) ratio of 14.75, which may suggest that it is overvalued compared to its earnings potential.

 The Top 3 Food Stocks to Buy Now